 Echo & Abyss

-The project has 2 parts (the first informing the second) and unfolds as both a psychological and physical journey exploring the complexity of ones unity with the ethereal in an age of disbelief, solitude, and profound anxiety.
-As a whole the work is a homage of sorts to Rainer Maria Rilke’s Duino Elegies, a monologue of the poet coming to terms with human existence filled with symbolism of salvation.
+Dramatically scaled and cinematically shot, Echo & Abyss explores the complex nature of ones unity with the ethereal in an age of increasing anxiety, denial and isolation.
+As a whole the undertaking is a homage of sorts to Rainer Maria Rilke’s Duino Elegies, a monologue of the poet coming to terms with human existence.

-Blending poetic fiction and reality, the project embraces notions of hopelessness in order to more wholesomely accept inevitable extinction.
+Blending poetic fiction and reality, the project embraces a sense of hopelessness in order to more readily accept inevitable extinction.
 The desire to reconcile ones relationship with the world around them is juxtaposed with that “world” being put at risk by humankind itself.

-Part 1 embraces Sierre, Switzerland as the resting place of Rilke and particular key surroundings are harnessed as a conduit.
-From journeying to the depths of a nearby cave to devotionally documenting the death of leaves from trees surrounding his home, delicate panning observations are entwined with subtle but precarious gestures.
-A tight human embrace is doomed to break apart from which the self than seeks salvation through the natural world.
+The first half of the work embraces Sierre, Switzerland as the resting place of Rilke and particular surroundings are harnessed as a conduit.
+From journeying to the depths of a nearby cave to devotionally documenting the death of leaves from trees surrounding his home, panning observations are entwined with subtle but precarious gestures.
 The body at times is put in an extremely vulnerable position.
-Immersed in a lake within Pfyn forrest during winter dawn, the
+Is surrendered.

 This project has been assisted by the Government of Western Australia through the Department of Culture and the Arts, Western Australia